alwi-djoenaid/stockbit-submission/README.md

 3. On the search result, user can zoom in a movie poster simply by clicking on of the movie posters.
 User can also look at the movie details by clicking See Details, he/she will be directed to a single movie details page.
 4. On the single movie details page, it displays its title, duration, genre, director, writer, production, casts, and synopsis.

+## File Structure

+There are five folders inside src folder:

+1. app - Used for Redux store configuration.
+2. assets - Contains used properties such .img files.
+3. components - Web components are defined inside this folder
+4. container - Contains logic that is used for managing states and web components.
+5. services - Contains logic that is used for consuming API.

 ## Unit Test Component